github/branch-deploy/docs/outdated_mode.md

 This section will go into a few example scenarios to help you understand how the `outdated_mode` input option works in practice.

 > Big thanks to @jessew-albert for providing these examples!

+For all scenarios, we assume that we are operating on a pull request that is at branch `featureB` (commit `featB2`) in the diagram.
+The target base branch of the pull request is `featureA` and the default|stable branch is `main`.

 ### Scenario 1